0xJoeMama/progintro-hw0/cmdline/README.md

 .bash_logout  .bashrc  .profile  i_wonder_what_this_does  names.txt
 ```

 It seems we care about the 'names.txt' file.
-However there also seems to be an easter egg in here.
+However there also seems to be an Easter egg in here.
 Let's leave that for later.

 ### re:byte10
 We need to sort alphabetically and find the 10th name in the sorted file.
 For that we can use 'sort' with a combination of 'head' and 'tail':